 - Filters: Prefilter, HEPA filter, and activated carbon filter

 - Noise Level: 35 decibels

 - 3 air speed settings

 - Replacement filters are expensive and sold separately

-Get the Medify air purifier on Amazon and at Walmart.
+Get the Medify air purifier on Amazon.

 Selected for its 3-in-1 filtration, 3 air speeds, and Energy Star certification, the Levoit Core 300 is our first pick for mold issues.
 With the ability to filter out fine particles, odors, and limit mold spores, this air purifier has a built-in, easy-to-use display and runs at a quiet 24-decibel noise level.
 But, this filter is not recommended for use in spaces larger than 219 square feet.